Neutrophil-specific granule deficiency: Genetics

 A majority of patients with SGD have been found to have mutations in the CEBPE (CCAAT/enhancer-binding protein epsilon) gene, a transcription factor primarily active in myeloid cells.
 Almost all patients have been found to be homozygous for the mutation, suggesting the disease is autosomal recessive.
 One patient, heterozygous for the mutation, was found to be deficient in GFI1, a related gene.

 Pathophysiology

 The defect in CEBPE appears to block the ability of neutrophils to mature past the promyelocyte stage in bone marrow.
 Since specific (secondary) and gelatinase (tertiary) granules are only produced past the promyelocyte stage of development, these are deficient in SGD.
 Lactoferrin is the major enzyme found in specific granules, and will be largely absent in the granulocytes of these patients, along with defensins (despite these also being found in azurophilic (primary) granules).
 The other major components of azurophilic granules, such as lysozyme, cathepsin, and elastase will be normal, however a lack of defensins and lactoferrin drastically weakens the neutrophil innate ability to fight infection.
 Neutrophils will also display abnormal chemotaxis, such as a decreased response to fMLP, due to a lack of chemotactic receptors typically found in the specific granules.

 Diagnosis

+Diagnosis of SGD can be done using light microscopy, as Wright's stained neutrophils will not show secondary granules.